MutiatOba/tech221_virtulisation/README.md

 2. as close to the production enviroment as possible. this will do away with future errors when we come to deploy

-3. support one application. say appliction 1 requires version 1.1 and then you have a second app that requiores version 1.5. then this could lead to comflicts.
+3. support one application. say appliction 1 requires version 1.1 of a software and then you have a second app that requiores version 1.5. then this could lead to comflicts.
 App1 might need a program that conflicts with App2

 4. it should be the same for everyone everywhere